skarapanahalli/MemoriesApp/README.md

 - **Music File Path**: Select a music file to use as background music for the slideshows.
 You can use any MP3 or WAV file.

 3. Click "Save Configuration" to save your settings.
+4. Always remember to launch the App as ADMINISTRATOR - It will not work otherwise

 ## Using Memories App